-The Vitamix Ascent A2500 blender is in the new Vitamix product line called the Ascent Series.
-It sits in the middle of the models with a retail price of $520.
-The biggest difference is the addition of three automated preset modes over the previous A2300 model.
-These seem to be popular features for some people.
+The Vitamix A2500 blender is in the newer Ascent Series product line.
+It pretty much sits in the middle of the other models with a retail price of $550.
+The biggest difference is the addition of three automated preset modes over the previous Vitamix A2300 model.
+These seem to be popular features for some people that want a bit of extra convenience.
+I’ll talk more about them below in case you haven’t heard of them before.

-It has the same 2.2 horsepower motor, which is capable of pulverizing all ingredients into a smooth consistency.
-There’s also a short blender jar included that gives the machine an overall height of about 17″.
-The best part is probably the new incredibly long ten-year warranty though.
-This means you should have this blender working for an entire decade, even if any repair issues arise.
-Let’s review the features first since they’re the largest difference.
+The A2500 blender contains the same 2.2 horsepower motor, which is capable of pulverizing all ingredients into a smooth consistency.
+There’s also a short blender jar included that gives the machine an overall height of around 17″ or so.
+The best part is probably the long ten-year warranty though.
+This means you should have this blender working for an entire decade, even if any valid repair issues arise from unforeseen events.
+Let’s review the features since the most unique difference is there.

-The first thing to mention is just how high-tech and fancy the control panel appears.
-It definitely gives a sense of a quality product right away.
+The first thing to mention is how fancy the newer control panel looks.
+Interacting with the blender is a more pleasant experience thanks to the illuminated details.
 There’s a digital timer, variable speed dial, pulse button, and 3 automated presets.
-If you want to know how it compares to previous models I’d say it’s a successor to the Vitamix 6300 or 500 Pro.
+If you want to know how it compares to previous models, I’d say it’s basically a successor to the legendary Vitamix 6300 model in a way.
+Which also included 3 preset modes you could use, coincidentally.

-You have a standard 10-speed variable dial that you can use to completely control the power for your blend.
-This lets you customize the speed specifically for whatever you’re preparing.
+You have a standard 10-speed variable dial that you’ll use to completely control the power for your blend.
+This allows you customize the speed specifically for whatever you’re preparing as some recipes require a certain blend.
 There’s a pulse button as well for more delicate recipes.
-Something like salsa would be perfect for this.
+Something like a salsa recipe would be the perfect use for this.

-One of the most defining features of this model are the automated presets which are: Smoothies, Hot Soups, and Frozen Desserts.
-These modes allow you to add your ingredients at once and let the blender take over the entire blending.
-It automatically adjusts the speed and time required for the selected preset.
+One of the most defining features of this model are the automated presets which are for making: Smoothies, Hot Soups, and Frozen Desserts.
+These modes allow you to add your ingredients at once and let the blender take over the entire blending task.
+It automatically adjusts its speed and time required for the selected preset.
 For example, if you want to make a hot soup.
-You’ll find a recipe, add the ingredients, select the hot soup preset, and the blender will run a special cycle while you do something else.
+You’ll find a recipe, add the ingredients, select the hot soup preset, and the blender will run a specialized cycle while you do something else.

-The front of the machine has a digital timer which will let you keep track of various things like the remaining time for the preset modes.
+The front of the machine has a digital timer which will let you keep track of various things, like the remaining time for the preset modes.
 This can be pretty helpful if you’re running around the kitchen trying to multitask.
-None of the previous Vitamix models have had a timer, so it’s a nice addition to find.
+The only Vitamix model that contained a timer was the odd Vitamix 6000, so it’s a really nice addition to find here on these newer models.

-Like all models in the Ascent Series, there’s a giant 2.2-peak horsepower motor running on 12 amps.
+Like all of the models in the Ascent Series, there’s a giant 2.2-peak horsepower motor running on 12 amps.
 Many other popular models such as the 5200 or 6300 were rated at 2.0 horsepower and 11.5amps.
-The A2500 provides more power to handle tough blending tasks.
+The Vitamix A2500 provides more power to handle tough blending jobs.
 It’s a solid improvement and should allow the blender to blend things even more easily.

-The motor heats up a lot when you run the blender for awhile.
-Since the blades are directly connected, the heat moves right into your recipes.
-This is how you can make steaming hot soups right in the blender jar.
-It only happens after a few minutes of use so you don’t have to worry about hot smoothies or anything.
+The motor does heat up a lot when you run the blender for an extended time.
+This is due to the blades being directly connected to the motor.
+So when you’re running the blender for a few minutes the heat moves right into your recipes.
+This is actually how you can make steaming hot soups in the blender jar.
+It only happens after a few minutes of use so you typically won’t have to worry about hot smoothies or anything.

 It seems the blades in the new low-profile jars retain the same blade design as previous generations.
 There are 4 different points on them, which are meant to pulverize and shred ingredients as they’re pulled downward.
-They help provide a smooth blend.
+This design helps ensure a really smooth blend and optimize the power of the blender.

 The overall design of the Vitamix A2500 is outstanding and a nice improvement over older models.
-It looks higher quality and more expensive in my opinion.
+Not that the older models look bad at all.
+But these just look higher quality and more expensive in my opinion.
 All of the switches and dials give physical feedback which some people really prefer over an all-digital control scheme.
-It’s important to point out that the retail prices are comparable to the previous models.
+It’s important to point out that the retail prices are somewhat comparable to the older models, so you may be better off getting one of these newer ones, especially because of their longer warranty.

 Having a blender jar that’s shorter is another nice update.
-This lowers the maximum height of the machine, allowing it to slide under cabinets more easily.
+This lowers the maximum height of the blender, allowing it to easily slide under cabinets much more easily.
 The Vitamix company says it’s 17″ tall, so you might as well grab a measuring tape and confirm it’ll fit on your counter.
-The legacy jars gave a max height of 20.5″, which made it difficult for some people to leave the jar attached when they wanted to store it.
+The legacy jars gave a max height of 20.5″, which made it difficult for some people to leave the jar attached when they wanted to store it away in one piece.

-In the box, you’ll find a low-profile tamper to use when blending dense ingredients.
+In the box you’ll find a low-profile tamper to use when blending dense ingredients.
 Sometimes pieces of ingredients will fly up the side of the blender jar while you’re preparing a recipe.
-The tamper is helpful to scrape the sides and incorporate everything all together.
-There’s a cookbook included as well to get you started making all kinds of new dishes.
+The tamper is useful for scraping down the sides and incorporating everything all together.
+There’s also a cookbook included to get you started making all kinds of new dishes.

-The blender jar is actually pretty unique since it has something called Smart-Detect technology.
-When you attach the jar to the base of the machine, it automatically knows which size is being used.
+The blender jar itself is actually pretty unique since it has something called Smart-Detect technology.
+When you attach the jar to the base of the blender, it automatically knows which size is being used.
 This lets the blender adjust different blend settings.
-It’s a pretty neat feature and it’ll be interesting to see how Vitamix expands this.
+It’s a pretty neat feature and it’ll be interesting to see how Vitamix expands on this.
 The blender jar included is a short 64-ounce jar.
-The company will be selling other jar sizes with Smart-Detect technology in the near future.
+The company also sells various other sizes that you can buy additionally to handle certain tasks.

 2.2 peak horsepower @12 Amps